phalcon-orphanage/docs/en/reference/routing.rst

 .. highlights::
     Beware of characters allowed in regular expression for controllers and namespaces.
-As these become class names and in turn pass through the file system could be used by attackers to read unauthorized files.
+As these become class names and in turn they're passed through the file system could be used by attackers to read unauthorized files.
 A safe regular expression is: /([a-zA-Z0-9\_\-]+)

 Default Behavior